Seeed-Studio/wiki-documents/docs/ODYSSEY-X86J4105-GPIO.md

 # Accessing and Controlling ODYSSEY - X86J4105 40-Pin GPIO

 This tutorial demonstrates how to access and control the 40-pin GPIO of ODYSSEY - X86J4105 under Linux (Ubuntu).
-With this, you can can start to build your IoT projects using ODYSSEY - X86J4105 with ease!
+With this, you can start to build your IoT projects using ODYSSEY - X86J4105 with ease!

 ## 40-Pin GPIO Pinout Diagram